MusikAnimal/pageviews/README.md

   The linters are not necessary, but preferred so your code maintains a consistent style.

 This first time around you'll need to install all node pacakges and dependencies with `npm install`.
+You'll also need to install [Composer](https://getcomposer.org/) and run `composer update`.

 ## Implementation approach
 This app aims to be a part of the future and not linger in the past.
 JavaScript is written in [ES6](http://es6-features.org/)